xzor9/todoist-clone/README.md

-# React Todoist Clone
+# Inertie

-A simplified clone of Todoist built with React, Vite, and Firebase.
+**Inertie** is a modern productivity application designed to help you maintain momentum.
+Built with React, Vite, and Firebase.

 ## Features
-- **Authentication**: Sign up and login with Firebase Auth.
-- **Task Management**: Create, read, update, and delete tasks.
+- **Capture**: Quick add for tasks to get ideas out of your head.
-- **Project Organization**: Organize tasks into projects.
+- **Organize**: Drag-and-drop tasks into custom projects.
-- **Due Dates & Filtering**: View tasks by Inbox, Today, or Upcoming.
+- **Recurring Work**: Robust support for daily, weekly, and monthly storage.
+- **Focus**: "Today" and "Upcoming" views to keep you on track.
+- **Mobile Ready**: Responsive design ready for mobile packaging with Capacitor.

 ## Setup